adoptium/installer/linuxNew/README.md

 The current implementation to build the packages involves using Gradle to call a small Java program.
-That Java program spinning up a Docker container, installing the base O/S and its packaging tools, and then looping over configuration to create the various packages and sign them as appropriate with the (Eclipse Foundation as a default) signing service.
+That Java program spinning up a Docker container, installing the base O/S and its packaging tools, and then looping over configuration to create the various packages and signing them as appropriate with the (Eclipse Foundation as a default) signing service.

 TODO You can then optionally upload those packages to a package repository of your choice.
-As a default
+TODO List the default location that Adoptium is using.

 ## Prerequisites